Cebu's 4th congressional district

 Cebu's 4th congressional district is one of the seven congressional districts of the Philippines in the province of Cebu.
 It has been represented in the House of Representatives of the Philippines since 1916 and earlier in the Philippine Assembly from 1907 to 1916.
 The district consists of the northern city of Bogo and adjacent municipalities of Bantayan, Daanbantayan, Madridejos, Medellin, San Remigio, Santa Fe, Tabogon and Tabuelan.
-It is currently represented in the 20th Congress by Sun J. Shimura of the Pwersa ng Masang Pilipino (PMP).
+It is currently represented in the 20th Congress by Sun J. Shimura of the National Unity Party (NUP) and One Cebu (1CEBU).

 Prior to its second dissolution in 1972, it consisted of the southeastern municipalities of Alcoy, Argao, Dalaguete, and Sibonga.